 Your child's salivary glands start working around the same time that teething can start, doubling the effect on your baby's sensitive skin.
 It's important to note, however, what is actually causing your baby's rash.
 A teething rash accompanies excess drooling and other teething symptoms, including the following:

-According to Living and Loving, babies usually start teething at around 7 months.( contradicts what we say in the first paragraph - would remove this ) If your baby has a rash but doesn't seem to be drooling much or doesn't have other teething symptoms, talk to your doctor.
-He or she can put together all of the clues to decide whether your baby's rash is directly related to teething or the result of another skin condition.
+According to the Indian Dental Association, teeth begin to appear only about six months after birth.
+In the initial few years, all 20 baby teeth will eventually push through the gums and by the age of 3 most children will have their full set of teeth.
+If your baby has a rash but doesn't seem to be drooling much or doesn't have other teething symptoms, talk to your doctor.
+They can put together all of the clues to decide whether your baby's rash is directly related to teething or the result of another skin condition.

 Teething Rashes and Treatment

-Teething rashes are localized to the mouth, chin and cheeks and are simply the result of your baby's skin becoming and staying wet, thanks to the uptick ( can we replace uptick with a better word) in salivary production during teething.
+Teething rashes are localised to the mouth, chin and cheeks and are simply the result of your baby's skin becoming and staying wet, thanks to the increase in salivary production during teething.
 When your baby's sensitive skin becomes wet and then comes in contact with things like fabric or food, it can cause irritation.
 Teething rashes are usually short-lived, but you can help prevent and treat the redness and discomfort with these tips:

-See your doctor if the rash becomes chapped, broken or doesn't seem to go away with treatment.
-It may be more serious than a simple teething rash, and your pediatrician can prescribe ointments to help clear up stubborn and painful rashes.
+- See your doctor if the rash becomes chapped, broken or doesn't seem to go away with treatment.
+It may be more serious than a simple teething rash, and your paediatrician can prescribe ointments to help clear up stubborn and painful rashes.